fortuno-repos/cookiecutter-fortran-project/README.rst

 The generated projects are designed to embody best practices for new Fortran projects.
 They include a library, unit tests (currently utilizing the `Fortuno unit test framework <https://github.com/fortuno-repos/fortuno>`_), and optionally, a standalone application and an example.
+The generated projects contain the essential configuration files and source code needed to be fully functional and ready to build, test, and install.

 Generating a Fortran project